SAP/odata-vocabularies/vocabularies/Common.md

 Establishes a correspondence between a value or entity in a parameter and in the return type

-Given a sales quotation with items for coffee, sugar and paper, the following $batch request to [this service](../examples/Common.CorrespondingContentIDs-sample.xml) invokes an action to create a sales order for sugar and paper and adds a 10% discount for the sugar.
+Given a sales quotation with items for coffee, sugar and paper, the following batch request to [this service](../examples/Common.CorrespondingContentIDs-sample.xml) invokes an action to create a sales order for sugar and paper and adds a 10% discount for the sugar.
 ```json